wallycarvalho/wallycarvalho.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: AI Product and LLM Engineer
+subtitle: Generalist Engineer and Aspiring AI Product and LLM Engineer

 profile:
   align: right